Is your baby’s poop not what you expected? Learn all about it here.

 Texture and smell

 The meconium a baby eliminates during the first few days has a very sticky texture similar to tar or molasses.
 While it’s not always easy to clean up, it indicates that your newborn’s intestines are functioning as they should.
-The good news is that it doesn’t have much of an odour!
+The good news is that it isn’t very smelly!

-What are the differences between a breastfed and a bottle-fed baby’s poop?
+What are the differences between a breastfed and a formula-fed baby’s poop?

 After passing the meconium, breastfed babies will have semi-liquid bowel movements that may contain lumps.
 Their stool smells like sour milk and is not particularly irritating to their skin.
 This is another advantage of breastfeeding.

-Formula-fed babies’ stools are thicker and have a stronger odour.
+Meanwhile, formula-fed babies’ stools are thicker and have a stronger odour.
 Baby formula is less digestible than breast milk.
-It also produces more waste (denser stools) because of ingredients that a baby’s digestive system can’t absorb.
+It also produces more waste (denser stools) because it contains certain ingredients that a baby’s digestive system can’t absorb.

 When a child begins to eat solid foods, their stool will become thicker and have more of an odour.
 The consistency will vary according to their diet.
 Introducing a new food, for example, can make it softer for a few days.

-There’s also no need to worry if there is food debris (e.g., vegetables or fruit) in your baby’s poop.
-This is a sign that some foods have not had time to be absorbed by their digestive system.
+There’s also no need to worry if you see undigested food (e.g., vegetables or fruit) in your child’s poop.
+This is a sign that some foods have not had time to be fully absorbed by their digestive system.
 As they start eating solids, you can help your baby’s digestion by giving them mashed or finely chopped food.

 Frequency of bowel movements